 The Superbe was a Téméraire class 74-gun ship of the French Navy built in Brest over 2 years and launched in 1784.

-In 1795 she took part in a French winter naval campaign (‘Campaign of the Great Winter’) where she sank due to a leak.
+In conclusion, In 1795 she took part in a French winter naval campaign (‘Campaign of the Great Winter’) where she sank due to a leak.